-Interns in the Washington office draft constituent correspondence, attend briefings and Congressional hearings, and prepare memoranda for me and members of the staff.
-Interns in the District Office conduct research, assist with constituent casework and draft correspondence.
-Interns in both offices assist with answering phones, data entry and general office systems operations.
 Interns are an important part of my staff.
+Interns in the Washington, D.C. office draft constituent correspondence, attend briefings and Congressional hearings, and prepare memos for me and members of the staff.
+Interns in the New Britain District Office conduct research, assist with constituent casework, and draft correspondence.
+Interns in both offices assist with answering phones, data entry, and general office systems operations.

-Internships are available expressly for the purpose of furthering educational objectives; therefore they are unpaid and usually awarded to graduate and college-level students.
+Internships are available expressly for the purpose of furthering educational objectives; therefore they are unpaid and usually awarded to college-level and graduate students only.

 Please email your information for Connecticut internships to: